auth0/laravel-auth0/README.md

 ### Configuring the SDK

-Open the `.env` file within your application's directory, append the lines below, and fill in the values:
+Open the `.env` file within your Laravel application's root directory, append the lines below, and fill in the values:

 ```ini
 # This should be the `domain` value from your Auth0 application.